wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 ### Editing entries
 `EditCommand` validates and parses the given input to determine if it is editing a spending or an income.
-It then extracts the entry from either the respective list(SpendingList or IncomeList).
+It then extracts the entry from its corresponding list (SpendingList or IncomeList).
 Finally, it uses the parsed input to determine which attribute to edit and sets this attribute of the extracted entry to the new value.

 <img src="./Diagrams/Commands/editCommandSequence.png" alt="editCommandSequence.png" width="600"/> <br>